ravirajsubramanian/Road-Reviews/README.md

    ```bash
    npm run build
    ```
-2. Deploy the frontend build files (`build` folder) to your preferred hosting platform (e.g., Vercel, Netlify, or static hosting on AWS S3).
+2. Either self-host the frontend or deploy the frontend build files (`build` folder) to your preferred hosting platform (e.g., Vercel, Netlify, or static hosting on AWS S3).
-3. Ensure the frontend can communicate with the backend API by setting the correct API base URL.
+3. Ensure all the environment variables are set up properly in the `.env` file and in the hosting service if applicable.
+4. Change the API base URL in the frontend to point to your backend server whether it is self-hosted or hosted on a service.

 ## How to Contribute